ibtsaamqadir/Node-RED/README.md

 - UI Design Examples to visualize the flow of data betwene the nodes.
   - DummyTemp_flow_ui: Created a random variable and plotted its linearly interpolated chart and guage display.
 The values are updates every 2 seconds.
 The UI nodes are downloaded by going to the Menu > Manage Pallete > Install > Node-Red-Dashboards.

+- Interfacing Arduino with Node-Red
+  - Ultrasonic Sensor to find out